 Career wisdom for young professional women: Find something to do for your work that you truly love to do… something that gets you excited to get out of bed.
 I think this is the key to life in general.
 Then do everything in your power to make that thing a possibility for your career.

-Rachelle is a mentor on Levo; ask her a question about being a new media entrepreneur, managing a team, and/or balancing your social life in New York with family obligations- she’s your go-to gal.
+Rachelle is a mentor on Levo; if you have questions about being a new media entrepreneur, managing a team, and/or balancing your social life in New York with family obligations- she’s your go-to gal.

 Say hi to Rachelle and Guest of a Guest on Twitter.

 Life after college can be overwhelming, but it's also full of opportunities.
 Here are the most important lessons Levo has learned so far.